-So, what else do you need to know?
+What else do you need to know?
 Read on for my full review of the Hiccapop Wedge pregnancy pillow.

 The Hiccapop Wedge pillow is a classic rounded wedge shape.
-The tallest point is 4.5″ and the filling is a solid piece of ventilated foam. (see more on that Here)
+The tallest point is 4.5″ and the filling is a solid piece of ventilated foam.
+(See more on that here.)

-This pillow stands apart in that it has dual sided firmness.
+This pillow stands apart in that it has dual-sided firmness.
 There is a more luxurious memory foam on one side and a firmer foam on the opposite side.

 The whole pillow is 15″ x 13.25″ and comes with a travel case or cover that makes it simple to travel with.

 You can use the Hiccapop Wedge in a variety of ways.
-You can put it behind you or sit on it when you are sitting up like a traditional wedge pillow.
+You can put it behind you or sit on it when you are sitting up just like a traditional wedge pillow.

-You can also wedge it behind your back or under your belly while sleeping for elevation to help with swelling and discomfort.
+You can also wedge it behind your back or under your belly while sleeping for extra elevation to help with swelling and discomfort.
 It also works when you place it between the knees to help keep your spine aligned.

 The Hiccaopop Wedge pregnancy pillow comes in a nice travel pack with a couple of documents that instruct you on how to use the wedge pillow and show you other Hiccapop products.

-The pillow is very simple in design, one side of the ventilated foam core has a softer feel and the other side has a firmer feel.
+The pillow is very simple in design.
+One side of the ventilated foam core has a softer feel, and the other side has a firmer feel.
 You can easily unzip and remove the cover for cleaning.
 It slips back on quickly.